Geopolitical Report 2785-2598 Volume 12 Issue 8

 On October 15th, 2021, Deputy Minister of Foreign Affairs of the Republic of Tajikistan Sharaf Sheralizoda received a delegation of Abu Dhabi Ports and Talc Investment of the United Arab Emirates, invited to participate in the International Business Forum Dushanbe-Invest 2021.

-During the meeting, the parties exchanged views on expanding trade and investment cooperation and the possibilities of direct partnership between the private sector of the two countries, taking into account the many untapped opportunities for bilateral cooperation.
+During the meeting, the parties exchanged views on expanding trade and investment cooperation and the possibilities of direct partnership between the two countries’ private sector, considering the many untapped opportunities for bilateral cooperation.

-Analysing Abu Dabhi’s foreign policy, Central Asian republics are acquiring more and more geopolitical importance, considering UAE’s rivalry with Turkey and Iran in the religious sphere, economic and energy sector, and strategic presence in the Middle East, North Africa and, obviously, Central Asia.
+Analysing Abu Dabhi’s foreign policy, Central Asian republics are acquiring increasingly more geopolitical importance, considering UAE’s rivalry with Turkey and Iran in the religious sphere, economic and energy sector, and strategic presence in the Middle East, North Africa and, obviously, Central Asia.

-Since the oil price crisis, the Central Asian republics of Kazakhstan, Uzbekistan, and Turkmenistan are looking for investments and know-how to diversify their economy by developing clean energy and nuclear technologies.
+Since the oil price crisis, the Central Asian republics of Kazakhstan, Uzbekistan, and Turkmenistan have sought investments and know-how to diversify their economy by developing clean energy and nuclear technologies.
 The UAE might help these countries with economic diversification and logistic development since Central Asia has become a strategic asset in Beijing’s Belt and Road Initiative.
 In reality, the region might connect the Caspian ports in Kazakhstan and Turkmenistan with the Black Sea, Europe, the Middle East, and Asia.

 During the pandemic, Abu Dabhi was also engaged in ‘humanitarian diplomacy’ by assisting Kazakhstan, Kyrgyzstan, and Uzbekistan with tons of humanitarian aid, strengthening its soft power in Central Asia.
-The UAE’s humanitarian assistance was part of the Emirati strategy to reinforce its reputation in the region and promote its values among the local population.
+The UAE’s humanitarian assistance was part of the Emirati strategy to reinforce its regional reputation and promote its values among the local population.